-- >> Technologies for increasing the service life of products, e.g., by reuse or repair. - Description of the development of more innovative business models that prioritize sustainability and circularity in product design and consumption patterns which could lead to significant advancements in achieving a circular economy.
+- " Technologies for increasing the service life of products, e.g., by reuse or repair. - " Encouraging the development of more innovative business models that prioritize sustainability and circularity in product design and consumption patterns which could lead to significant advancements in achieving a circular economy. - Overcomina barriers for circular Encouraging the Collection and use of products. development of sorting of products more innovative and parts at end-of-life. business models.
+Technologies for increasing the service Enhanced focus life of products, e.g., on consumer by reuse or repair. engagement.

 - " Overcoming barriers for circular use of products.
-Identifying and overcoming non-technological barriers, such as legal, regulatory, and psychological obstacles is critical for enabling a circular economy. - " Collection and sorting of products and parts at end-of-life. - Description of the second s
+Identifying and overcoming non-technological barriers, such as legal, regulatory, and psychological obstacles is critical for enabling a circular economy. - Collection and sorting of products and parts at end-of-life. - " Enhanced focus on consumer engagement: Strengthening communication strategies to actively engage consumers in promoting circular economy practices, incl. consumption reduction and encouraging the return of products for repair, refurbishment, or recycling could further drive sustainable product use and reuse.